monnoval/automount-ddev/README.md

 # Automount DDEV

-Systemd user service to automatically mount webserver directories after checking LXC DDEV availability.
+Systemd user service to automatically mount remote directories after checking server availability.

 ## Features

-- **automount.service**: Checks if LXC DDEV is reachable and automatically mounts the webserver directory on boot
+- **automount.service**: Checks if remote server is reachable and automatically mounts the directory on boot
 - **Failure notifications**: Desktop notifications if mount fails
 - **ZeroTier aware**: Waits for ZeroTier to be ready before attempting mount